GowerCampbell/OOP-Classes/PracticalExamples/vehicle-rental-service.md

 ## Introduction

 This system manages a fleet of vehicles available for rental.
 It demonstrates the use of inheritance in Python by creating specialized classes (`Car` and `Bike`) that inherit from a common base class (`Vehicle`).
 The main purpose is to show how inheritance allows us to extend a base class to create more specific types of vehicles.
+[Python File Here](vehicle-rental-service.md)

 ---